mytestcoin/mytestcoin/doc/build-osx.md

 Creating a release build
 ------------------------
-You can ignore this section if you are building `sibcoind` for your own use.
+You can ignore this section if you are building `surcoind` for your own use.

-sibcoind/sibcoin-cli binaries are not included in the Surcoin-Qt.app bundle.
+surcoind/surcoin-cli binaries are not included in the Surcoin-Qt.app bundle.

-If you are building `sibcoind` or `Surcoin-Qt` for others, your build machine should be set up as follows for maximum compatibility:
+If you are building `surcoind` or `Surcoin-Qt` for others, your build machine should be set up as follows for maximum compatibility:

 All dependencies should be compiled with these flags: